safreita1/PathFinder/README.md

 # How to Run:

 The program can be run from the command line, however, it takes many variables.
-The suggested method of running it is to use the web platform at: path-finder.io
+The suggested method of running it is to use the web platform at: [Path Finder](www.path-finder.io)

 If you want to run it locally here is how: